H. L. Mencken: Personal life

-Marriage

-In 1930, Mencken married Sara Haardt, a German-American professor of English at Goucher College in Baltimore and an author eighteen years his junior.
+On August 27, 1930, Mencken married Sara Haardt, a German American professor of English at Goucher College in Baltimore and an author eighteen years his junior.
 Haardt had led an unsuccessful effort in Alabama to ratify the 19th Amendment.
 The two met in 1923, after Mencken delivered a lecture at Goucher; a seven-year courtship ensued.
 The marriage made national headlines, and many were surprised that Mencken, who once called marriage "the end of hope" and who was well known for mocking relations between the sexes, had gone to the altar.
-"The Holy Spirit informed and inspired me", Mencken said.
+"The Holy Spirit informed and inspired me," Mencken said.
 "Like all other infidels, I am superstitious and always follow hunches: this one seemed to be a superb one."
 Even more startling, he was marrying an Alabama native, despite his having written scathing essays about the American South.
 Haardt was in poor health from tuberculosis throughout their marriage and died in 1935 of meningitis, leaving Mencken grief-stricken.
-He had always championed her writing and, after her death, had a collection of her short stories published under the title Southern Album.
+He had always championed her writing, and after her death, had a collection of her short stories published under the title Southern Album.
+Haardt's childhood friend, Alabama author Sara Mayfield wrote extensively about Haardt and Mencken in her 1968 book The Constant Circle: H. L. Mencken and His Friends.

-Great Depression, war, and afterward

-During the Great Depression, Mencken did not support the New Deal, which cost him popularity, as did his strong reservations regarding U.S. participation in World War II, and his overt contempt for President Franklin D. Roosevelt.
-He ceased writing for The Baltimore Sun for several years, focusing on his memoirs and other projects as editor while he served as an adviser for the paper that had been his home for nearly his entire career.
-In 1948, he briefly returned to the political scene to cover the presidential election in which President Harry S. Truman faced Republican Thomas Dewey and Henry A. Wallace of the Progressive Party.
-His later work consisted of humorous, anecdotal, and nostalgic essays that were first published in The New Yorker and then collected in the books Happy Days, Newspaper Days, and Heathen Days.

 Last years

 On November 23, 1948, Mencken suffered a stroke, which left him aware and fully conscious but nearly unable to read or write and able to speak only with difficulty.
-After his stroke, Mencken enjoyed listening to classical music and, after some recovery of his ability to speak, talking with friends, but he sometimes referred to himself in the past tense, as if he were already dead.
+After his stroke, Mencken enjoyed listening to classical music, and after some recovery of his ability to speak, talking with friends, but he sometimes referred to himself in the past tense, as if he were already dead.
 During the last year of his life, his friend and biographer William Manchester read to him daily.